-The program includes specific performance measures that align with Department goals and objectives including but not limited to metrics outlined in Objective 1.1 and 1.2 of the NH Comprehensive Medicaid Quality Strategy.
+The program includes specific performance measures that align with Department goals and objectives including but not limited to metrics outlined in Objective 1.1 and 1.2 of the NH Comprehensive Medicaid Quality Strategy, with a focus on primary care and preventive services as well as behavioral health.
 Each MCOs' performance is evaluated based on their individual metric rates.
 Each performance measure has a minimum threshold and an annual goal.
-The minimum threshold is typically the MCOs' prior year performance and in most cases reaching the threshold is required to earn back the withhold.
-The annual goal is typically the Department's goal of 75th percentile of National Medicaid health plans, and in most cases reaching the annual goal is required to receive a full return of withhold funding.
+The minimum threshold is typically the MCOs' prior year performance and in most cases reaching the threshold is required to be eligible to earn back any amount of the withhold.
+The annual goal is based on comparisons to national and regional rates (where applicable), historical NH Medicaid trends, and priority focus areas., and in most cases reaching the annual goal is required to receive a full return of withhold funding.